Browse our curated collections

 A Black Presence in Alberta

-The collection is ongoing as we continue to find ways to examine, discuss, share, celebrate, amplify, and challenge our understandings of race, racialization, and racial identity situated for over 150 years of colonial Canadian histories.
+Join us as we continue to find ways to examine, discuss, share, celebrate, and amplify Black voices in order to learn and challenge our understandings of race, racialization, and racial identity in the context of colonial Canadian histories.

 In this featured collection, explore aspects of Edmonton’s LGBTQ2S+ history such as nightlife, community, protectionism, historic events & pride.